 12. A special issue may contain a maximum of 8 papers.

 13. The length of a paper may not exceed 20 pages.

-14. The guest editors inform on a regular basis the journal office about the progress of the preparations as well as the number of submitted, rejected and accepted papers.
+14. The guest editors inform on a regular basis the Radiation Research Journal office about the progress of the preparations as well as the number of submitted, rejected and accepted papers.

-15. The guest editors take care of the review process so that only final versions are sent to the journal office.
-The final versions of the papers must be submitted in journal style.
+15. The guest editors take care of the review process so that only final versions are sent to the Radiation Research Journal office.
+The final versions of the papers must be submitted in Radiation Research Journal style.